 Continue your vinous education with a morning winery tour.
 You and a select few others will be whisked away from the hustle and bustle of Valencia to its beautiful and tranquil wine region.
 On the way to one of Valencia’s best wineries, you’ll get to visit the towns of Utiel and Requena, famous for their contribution to wine production.
 At the winery itself, you’ll be treated to a tour of their vineyards as well as a wine tasting.
 Our guide all about wine tours in Valencia will help you make the most educated choice of which experience is for you.

 No trip to Valencia would be complete without sampling its most famous culinary masterpiece: Paella.
 The restaurants that line the city’s beach are a great place to start.
-La Pepica, La Paz and Casa Carmela are locals’ particular favorites.
+La Pepica, La Paz, and Casa Carmela are locals’ particular favorites.
 If you’re in the mood for a dose of nature, try this tour to beautiful Lake Albufera.
 You’ll spend the day in a unique area just beyond the city, boating across a stunning lake and exploring the quaint village of El Palmar, enjoying local paella and wine.

 Take an informal approach to dinner with a Valencian tapas trail.
 The best hole-in-the-wall bars to try are Tasca Angel, Bar Pilar and Casa Montana.
 But if you like your dinner with a side of culture, our Valencia City Of Arts & Sciences Tour With Rooftop Wine Tasting And Tapas would be a blissful way to round out your 2 days in Valencia.
 Afterwards, finish your evening at Cafe de las Horas, famed for Agua de Valencia.
 This is a Valencian speciality of Cava, fresh Valencian orange juice, and vodka or gin.

 An Exciting Trip Awaits In Valencia